If it’s a white sand beach experience on a beautiful island you seek, it’s a great idea to start planning your Tahiti itinerary.

 Come and explore the “wild side” of Tahiti!

-For the third and final day on Tahiti, venture down to the quiet surf town of Teahupoo for the incredible “Teahupoo Tahiti Surfari Tour.
+For the third and final day in Tahiti, venture down to the quiet surf town of Teahupoo for the incredible Teahupoo Tahiti Surfari Tour.
 Trust me; this is an experience you’ll never forget!

-I had never heard Teahupoo before making my way to Tahiti but it ended up being another HIGHLIGHT of my trip!
-Known around the world in the surfing industry for its massive waves ideal for big surf competitions, visiting Teahupoo and getting out on the water to sail along the coastline is a Tahiti must-do!
+I had never heard of Teahupoo before making my way to Tahiti, but it ended up being another HIGHLIGHT of my trip!
+It’s renowned within the surfing community for its massive waves, ideal for big surf competitions with breathtaking white sand beaches.

-Unfortunately on my scheduled day, the weather was a bit too rough to do the complete tour.
+Unfortunately, on my scheduled day, the weather was a bit too rough to do the complete tour.
 Some of the things I missed out on, which you can enjoy, include various waterfalls & swimming stops, cliff jumping, a lava tube, a blow-hole, coastline sails, and lots more.
-There are a few different tours to choose from, but take a look at all their Teahupoo Excursions for an idea of what to expect.
+There are a few different tours to choose from, so look at all the Teahupoo Excursions for an idea of what to expect.

 While I didn’t get to explore everything Teahupoo had to offer, my day sailing along the Tahitian coastline was truly spectacular!
-Starting off our day, we cruised out just a few minutes to witness the iconic Teahupoo swells that surfers travel from all over the world to experience!
+Starting off our day, we cruised out for just a few minutes to witness the iconic Teahupoo swells that surfers travel from all over the world to experience.

 The view of the powerful waves with the Tahiti mountains as a backdrop is a sight you need to see with your own eyes to understand its magic!
-From there, we continued past “the end of the road” – the Southwestern tip of the Island of Tahiti that is only accessible by boat making the valleys, mountains, and beaches remain untouched.
+From there, we continued past “the end of the road.”
+This is the Southwestern tip of the Island and is only accessible by boat, so the valleys, mountains, and beaches remain untouched.

-We then enjoyed a delicious lunch near the water that had a massive picnic area.
-The food was all local Tahitian food prepared in front of me, and definitely felt like a proper home-cooked meal that I absolutely loved!
+We then enjoyed a delicious lunch near the water with a massive picnic area.
+The food was all local Tahitian food prepared in front of me, and it definitely felt like a proper home-cooked meal that I absolutely loved!

-The real highlight of the day (which was a huge surprise to me), was that they organized a masseuse to meet us at the picnic area!
-We started off the treatment by preparing our own body scrub using local ingredients like coconut, turmeric, vanilla, and lots more (it smelled so good).
+The real highlight of the day (which was a massive surprise to me) was that they organized a masseuse to meet us at the picnic area.
+We started the treatment by preparing our own body scrub using local ingredients like coconut, turmeric, vanilla, and lots more (it smelled so good).

-Teahupoo is not on every Tahiti traveler’s radar, but is 100% should be!
-I actually spent a couple nights down here at an Airbnb homestay experience, and I had such an incredible experience.
-If you’ve got 3 days in Tahiti, PLEASE make sure you head down there and book one of the excursions.
+Teahupoo is not on every Tahiti traveler’s radar, but it 100% should be!
+I spent a few nights down here at an Airbnb homestay and had such an incredible experience.
+If you’ve got 3 days in Tahiti, PLEASE make sure you head down to Teahupoo and book one of the excursions.